 weight.
 Those who follow the plan swear by it.
-The diet encourages a person to eat selective foods for seven days which translates into a drop in weight which could be as much as 10 pounds in a week!
+The diet encourages a person to eat selective foods for seven days that translates into a drop in weight, which could be as much as 10 pounds in a week!
 Let's analyse if you should give it a shot or skip it.

 How Does GM Diet Work?

 Unlike the Atkins' or the Keto diet, the GM diet does not call for the exclusion or replacement of any food group in its totality.
 It works by eating specific foods items on dedicated days for a week.

 You are on a complete fruit diet, however, bananas are excluded.
 The diet recommends consuming fruits that are high in water content such as melons and citrus fruits.
 You must have lots of water, at least 8-12 glasses in a day.
 You can add cucumber to your diet.

 The second day calls for vegetables on the menu.
 You can cook them or choose to have them raw.
 The diet also recommends having a large boiled potato on the second day of your diet along with lots of water.
 Avoid all fruits and dairy items today.
 You must not have eggs, lentils and mushrooms.
 Cook with items like cauliflower, zucchini, bell peppers, beets, carrots, onions, cucumber, lettuce, cabbage, potatoes and low fat butter or oil (one teaspoon).

 The third day combines the first two days of your diet.
 You will have more variety to gorge on today.
 The rule remains the same - all veggies, cooked or uncooked + fruits except bananas and potatoes.
 Never forget to load up on water.
 Also, you're not allowed dairy, grains, meats, or lentils.

 GM Diet: Citrus fruits will also help you build immunity